 - Students may pursue an integrated course of study combining two master's degree programs between a UNM college and Anderson (MBA/Master of Water Resources, MBA/Master of Public Health, etc.) that are not in the above list of established, catalogued dual degrees.
 These dual degrees must go through an approval process with OGS as outlined in the UNM Catalog under the heading Dual Degree Programs - Individual.

-- The Anderson Graduate School of Management offers individual dual degrees that combine any two (2) of the following: Master of Business Administration (MBA), Master of Accounting (MACCT) and Master of Science in Information Systems and Assurance (MS-ISA) degrees.
+- The Anderson Graduate School of Management offers individual dual degrees that combine any two (2) of the following: Master of Business Administration (MBA), Master of Accounting (MACCT) and Master of Science in Cybersecurity and Business Analytics (MS-CBA) degrees.
 Dual degree, pre-proposal advisement and additional information for Anderson's graduate programs should be directed to the following faculty members: